vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 `vcl.CustomDifferentiableLogic("qllAdditive")`, which is what the experiment at the end of the chapter does.

-**A note on Vehicle versions.** The code in this section needs **Vehicle 0.28.0 or later**.
-In earlier versions the adversarial search that implements the inner $\max$ stepped in the wrong direction, so the compiled loss reported a property as *better* satisfied inside a wider neighbourhood, and training against it made networks less robust.
-The scripts run without complaint on those versions, so check `vehicle --version` rather than waiting for an error.

 Next, we will load our Vehicle specification and define our constraint loss function:

 <div class="tabs-container">